uli28/ng-dev/labs/L6-state/readme.md

-# Food App - State
+# Reactive Programming and State Management

+In this lab we will implement a Side Menu and a global Loading Indicator using RxJS and Stateful Services.

 ![menu](_images/menu.jpg)

+## Steps Outlined

-## Implement a responsive Side Menu:
+### Implement a responsive Side Menu:

 - Implement a menu.service.ts as a Stateful Service using BehaviorSubjects with the two properties: